 - Time your retirement date to take advantage of the best rate/pension scenario.
 The look-back window gives you an opportunity to set a time period that’s most financially appealing to you.

-For example, if you intend to retire in the summer, you can review rates from May 2019 or June 2019 to determine if it is financially advantageous to retire in August or September.
-The IRS has recently published the June segment rates, which have continued on a downward trend, which means that a September retirement would allow for a larger lump sum pension than retiring in July or August.
+For example, if you intend to retire in the winter, you will be able to review rates from October 2021 or November 2021 to determine if it is financially advantageous to retire in January or February 2022.
+The IRS has recently published the July segment rates, which saw the intermediate and long-term rates decrease from the previous month.
+Rates have been moving up and down fairly consistently month over month.

 What's the outlook on segment rates and how should you choose your retirement date?